Pure spinors, intrinsic torsion and curvature in odd dimensions: Spinor calculus in three and five dimensions

 \subsection{Five dimensions}

-Let $(\mfV,g)$ be a five-dimensional complex vector space equipped with a non-degenerate symmetric bilinear form.
-The double cover of the special orthogonal groups $\SO(5,\C)$ is the complex symplectic group $\Sp(4,\C)$.
-The spinor space $\mfS$ and its dual space are thus four-dimensional complex vector spaces equipped with non-degenerate symplectic forms $\varepsilon_{AB}$ and $\varepsilon^{AB}$ respectively.
-One can convert tensor indices into spinorial ones by means of the normalised skewsymmetric $\gamma$-matrices $\frac{\ii}{2} \gamma \ind{_a^{AB}}$, tracefree with respect to $\varepsilon \ind{_{AB}}$, which satisfy the identity
+Let $(\mcM,g)$ be a five-dimensional complex Riemannian manifold equipped equipped with holomorphic volume form and a holomorphic spin structure.
+We first work at a point.
+The spin group is isomorphic to the complex symplectic group $\Sp(4,\C)$, so that the spinor space $\mfS$ is a four-dimensional complex vector space equipped with non-degenerate skew-symmetric bilinear form $\gamma_{AB}$ with inverse $\gamma^{AB}$, i.e. $\gamma_{AC} \gamma^{BC} = \delta_A^B$, by means of which we shall lower and raise indices.
+All spinors are pure.
+Tensor indices are converted into spinorial ones by means of the normalised skewsymmetric $\gamma$-matrices $\frac{\ii}{2} \gamma \ind{_a^{AB}}$, tracefree with respect to $\gamma \ind{_{AB}}$, which satisfy